A topic from the subject of Calibration in Chemistry.

 Procedure

-1. Weigh accurately about 0.1 g of freshly dried sodium hydrogen phthalate and transfer it to an Erlenmeyer flask.
+1. Weigh accurately approximately 0.1 g of freshly dried sodium hydrogen phthalate.
+Record the exact mass.
+Transfer it quantitatively to an Erlenmeyer flask.

-2. Add 50 mL of deionized water to the flask and dissolve the sample.
+2. Add 50 mL of deionized water to the flask and swirl gently to dissolve the sample completely.

 3. Add 2-3 drops of phenolphthalein indicator to the solution.

-4. Titrate the solution with sodium hydroxide until a faint pink color persists for at least 30 seconds.
+5. Titrate the solution with sodium hydroxide until a faint pink color persists for at least 30 seconds.
+This indicates the endpoint of the titration.

-5. Record the volume of sodium hydroxide used.
+6. Record the final burette reading.
+Calculate the volume of NaOH used.

-6. Repeat steps 1-5 for at least three more samples of sodium hydrogen phthalate.
+7. Repeat steps 1-6 for at least three more samples of sodium hydrogen phthalate to ensure reproducibility.

 Calculations